Seeing Through the Lens of Vedanta

 Artificial Intelligence and the Coming Spiritual Crisis

-A three-part essay series exploring how rapidly advancing technologies—AI, crypto, transhumanism, and digital culture—are reshaping not only society, but our understanding of self, meaning, and freedom.
+A multiple-part essay series exploring how rapidly advancing technologies—AI, crypto, transhumanism, and digital culture—are reshaping not only society, but our understanding of self, meaning, and freedom.
 Grounded in the clarity of Vedanta, these essays examine the psychological and spiritual costs of progress unmoored from wisdom.

 AI won’t destroy humanity—it may do something harder.
 It may dismantle our illusions, expose the fragility of our self-worth, and force a spiritual reckoning.
 This essay explores how AI is not a technological apocalypse, but a mirror forcing us to confront who we truly are.